Rachel’s double toe surgery

 There is no doubt that surgery, especially revision surgery can make the foot sensitive to cold.
 Strangely feet are almost barometers of pressure change in the weather.
 The reason for this is that we have a complex pattern of small blood vessels susceptible to constriction and dilation changes.
 We suffer chilblains when our circulation cannot adapt.
 Nerves associated with scar tissue also seem to be less able to function and may be akin to dental nerve pain when those fillings are no longer working.
 Metalwork within the surgery, screws, plates, and anything that is not made by the body will conduct heat and cold differently.
 The solution is to add insulation to the shoes or socks.
 Keep the skin supple at all times and never use hot water bottles.
 Massage is always valuable and works with applying the cream.
 Medication can reduce shooting pains but stick to paracetamol or ibuprofen initially before working up to stronger drugs that work in the nervous system.
 Always look to a healthy diet with fresh vegetables and vitamins especially oily fish.
 Maintain exercise as much as possible to work the leg and foot muscles.
 Back pain arises because the foot/feet are imbalanced.
 This can be solved by having your gait analysed by a professional podiatrist and use fitted orthoses.
 Once these measures have been tried or if symptoms persist, then an x-ray and consideration for the implant to be managed might be necessary.

-The two approaches I have used for revision surgery include, (1) remove the implant and leave the space.
-Or, (2) undertake an arthrodesis.
-In this case, one needs to follow the case of Tom for all the inherent risks.
+The two approaches I have used for revision surgery include (1) removing the implant and leaving the space.
+Or (2) undertake an arthrodesis.
+In this case, one needs to follow Tom’s case for all the inherent risks.

 Thanks for reading ‘Revision Surgery and the First Toe’ by David R Tollafield